 Electricians can install and maintain, repair and test electrical equipment and systems for industrial, commercial and domestic purposes.

 But it’s more than just laying some wires and making sure it works.
-Electricians should have the ability to read and interpret complex electrical, architectural and mechanical diagrams to assess the safest, most efficient and cost-effective electrical solution.
-Being able to visualise and interpret drawings from the paper to the real thing is imperative for success in this trade.
+Electricians should have the ability to read and interpret complex electrical, architectural and mechanical diagrams to assess the safest, most efficient and cost effective electrical solution.
+Being able to visualise and interpret drawings from paper to the real thing is imperative for success in this trade.

 There’s also the opportunity to specialise within the electrical field; there are significant opportunities for electricians within the sustainable energy sector, with the surging popularity of solar panels in commercial and domestic buildings (and a shortage of qualified tradies in that sector!).
 Electricians are also required in the automotive sector, within both commercial and civil construction sectors, and as specialists in the instrumentation field.

-Did you know that Air Con & Refrigeration apprenticeships are very similar to Electrical ones?
+Did you know that Air Conditioning & Refrigeration apprenticeships are very similar to Electrical ones?
 You don’t get your ticket, but there is still an abundance of opportunities for those who are keen!

 2. Study the right subjects